-Credit to the source of the documents, photos, etc. is provided whenever it was available.
-We realize that many items are not identified and regret that we weren’t able to provide this information.
-As far as the newspaper articles that are not identified, 99% of them would have to be from one of three possible sources.
-The Arizona Daily Star, The Tucson Citizen and the Tucson Daily Citizen, for which we want to give a special thanks.
+If the document source is available, we list it.
+Many items, unfortunately, were not originally identified, and we are unable to provide more detailed information.
+In the case of newspaper articles, however, about 99 percent would have been from three possible sources: The Arizona Daily Star, The Tucson Citizen and the Tucson Daily Citizen, for which we want to give a special thanks.

 Please use this information as a reference tool only.
-If the reader uses any of the information for any purpose other than a reference tool, they should get permission from the source.
+If the reader uses any information for any purpose other than a reference tool, please seek permission from the source.